-The Reproductive Medicine Group offers fertility treatment options for same sex couples who want to become parents.
+The Reproductive Medicine Group offers a wide range of inclusive fertility treatment options for LGBTQ+ couples and individuals who want to become parents.

 The second step is to complete fertility testing.

-Some couples wonder why test for fertility?
-Fertility testing ensures that all patients receive the fertility treatment that is right for them.
-Once a doctor reviews the results, they work to develop a plan to put each couple on a path to parenthood.
+Some LGBTQ+ individuals and couples wonder why testing for fertility is necessary.
+Not only does fertility testing identify any infertility issues (which can affect anyone of any age, sex, gender, sexual orientation, marital status, race, ethnicity, etc.), but it also helps to assure that all patients receive the fertility care that is right for them.
+Once a doctor reviews the results, they work to develop a plan to put each family on a path to parenthood.

 IUI with donor sperm

-IUI requires the couple to select a sperm donor from an approved sperm donor bank.
+IUI (also known as artificial insemination) requires the intended parent(s) to select a sperm donor from an approved sperm donor bank for what is known as TDI (Therapeutic Donor Insemination – or IUI with donor sperm).
 A highly trained nurse places the donor sperm into the uterus at the time of ovulation.

 IVF (In Vitro Fertilization) with donor sperm

 IVF has a much higher success rate than IUI, but is more costly.

 Shared maternity or reciprocal IVF is a form of assisted reproduction that allows both partners in a lesbian, transmasculine, non-binary, or other queer partnership to both be involved in the fertility treatment process.
 One partner provides the egg that is fertilized with donor sperm, while the other receives the embryo, carries the pregnancy, and gives birth to the baby.